 A simple, easy-to-use car battery tester with a large display for testing the battery power of any car battery.

-- Detailed readout that presents a lot of information on the battery
+- Detailed readout presents a lot of information

-- Can be connected with a computer to transfer the data for a more detailed analysis
+- Can be connected with a computer to transfer the data for more detailed analysis

 - The interior battery of the tester has been known to arrive nearly dead